On taming Moffatt-Kimura vortices of doom in the viscous case: Dissipation via the harmonic measure maximum principle

 \section{Dissipation via the harmonic measure maximum principle}

-The purpose of this section is to provide a rigorous argument showing that as long as the bound (\ref{log}) holds, the $L^\infty$ norm of the vorticity will remain bounded and no singularity will form.
+The purpose of this section is to provide a rigorous argument showing that as long as the bound (\ref{log}) holds, the $L^\infty$ norm of the vorticity in the Moffatt-Kimura scenario will remain bounded and no singularity will form.

 Let us start with recalling definitions of local sparseness at scale suitable for the mathematical analysis of spatial intermittency \cite{Grujic2013}.

 \begin{definition} For a spatial point $x_0$ and $\delta\in (0,1)$, an open set $S$ is 1D $\delta$-sparse around $x_0$ at scale $r$ if there exists a unit vector $\nu$ such that